Issue Date: 06/03/2019

 - For involuntary terminations where Human Resources made the recommendation, Employee Relations and the supervisor should work with the terminating employee (where possible) regarding the return all university property, equipment, work materials, tools, research and notes, office keys, identification cards, p-card, parking permit/hang tag, etc. Supervisors and/or the department are encouraged to use the Employee Termination Checklist as a guide to ensure that all university property is returned and termination paperwork returned, but the Employee Termination Checklist is not mandatory.

-- The HR Records Office will authorize the preparation and release of the final pay, typically in the form of a live check instead of direct deposit.
+- The HR Records Office will authorize the preparation and release of the final pay.
+The final paycheck will be direct deposited unless otherwise requested before payroll runs.
 The final paycheck will be issued no later than the next normal pay period.

 - The HR Service Center will conduct an Exit Interview with the employee, if requested.
 Employees are encouraged to contact the Service Center directly at 216-368-6964 or AskHR@case.edu to complete the online exit interview or schedule an in-person exit interview.